andrebgc/pbcreator/README.md

 # **PBCREATOR**

-###### Tool for generating Word documents based on Excel file content, and also print documents in PDF format.
-We´re using to generate Playbooks documents with GUI elements
+###### Tool for generating Word documents based on Excel file content, and also printing documents in PDF format.
+We´re using it to generate Playbooks documents with GUI elements

 #### Prerequisites